 So it is with computer image editors.

 So it’s not Adobe’s and Phase One’s fault?
-In my book they don’t get off scot free.
-Here’s why: Caputure One (C1) and Lightroom (Lr) both ship with a set of default settings that change with teh camera and lens used.
-I think the Adobe defaults are a bit oversharpened, a bit oversaturated.
+In my book, they don’t get off scot free.
+Here’s why: Capture One (C1) and Lightroom (Lr) both ship with a set of default settings that change with the camera and lens used.
+I think the Adobe defaults are a bit oversharpened, a bit oversaturated[and, in late 2018, the default sharpening increased].
 I think that C1 tends to be even more so.